clearlydecoded/rest-messenger/README.md

 **Step 3**: Define message processor class.

-It must implement `com.clearlydecoded.messenger.MessageProcessor` interface and be annotated with either `@Service`, `@Component`, etc. for Spring to discover it.
+It must implement `com.clearlydecoded.messenger.MessageProcessor` interface, be annotated with either `@Service`, `@Component`, etc. for Spring to discover it, and be typed in term of the previously defined message and message response POJOs.
+In this case, `GreetMeMessage` and `GreetMeMessageResponse`.

 For example:
 ```java